 Adaptive leadership and development programs must incorporate them and develop not only the skills per se, but the employee as a whole person.
 For that, you need to ask questions and listen to the needs of your employees.
 What has your organisation done so far for the employee experience?

 Empowerment comes in many shapes and forms.
 Learning should focus just as much, if not more, on developing your strengths, instead of limitations.
 Reflect on what you do a lot, are good at, and enjoy doing so much because it gives you energy.
 Capitalise on it in order to be more resourceful, adaptable and self-confident.

 Bottom up innovation at the company level emerges when you ask employees the tough questions.
 Practice the Socratic dialogue with them every now and then.
 Identify their monthly or weekly priorities, and don’t be afraid to ask a simple but powerful question: How can I help you with that?

 About the author

 Cosmin Gabriel Sofron works as an I/O Psychologist, HR and Organizational Consultant with expertise in psychometric testing & development, gamified assessments, coaching, and group dynamics.
-His mission is to empower individuals and organisations in balancing long-term performance and wellbeing by using methods and strategies from cognitive behavioural science, psychology, design thinking, and modern psychometrics.
+His mission is to empower individuals and organisations in balancing long-term performance and wellbeing by using methods and strategies from cognitive behavioural science, psychology, and modern psychometrics.